robchendev/FRET/README.md

 Adds or removes user from a blacklist.
 This blacklist is controlled by a role called "help-blacklist" that prevents the user from sending messages in the channel.

+    +imp #channel <message>

+Remotely sends a message as FretBot into another channel it has access to.
+(Careful: The method to check if the bot has access to the channel is not implemented yet, and will result in an exception.)

     +help

-Displays all the moderator commands listed here (except -help) and their intended use.
+Displays all the moderator commands listed here (except +help and +imp) and their intended use.

 ## Deployment